Home » Rocks » Metamorphic Rocks » Quartzite

 Instead of bending over to strike the rock, it is often better to get down on one knee and strike the rock with a downward motion.
 Then, when the rock breaks, the hammer and most of the broken pieces of rock will fly down and hit the ground.

 Be certain that nearby field partners are warned and safely away.
 Hold the base of your goggles with your free hand before striking the rock.
 That will protect the lower half of your face from sparks and sharp flakes of high velocity rock.
 You have been warned.

 Quartzite has a diversity of uses in construction, manufacturing, architecture, and decorative arts.
 Although its properties are superior to many currently used materials, its consumption has always been low for various reasons.
 The uses of quartzite and some reasons that it is avoided are summarized below.

-Quartzite is an extremely durable crushed stone that is suitable for use in the most demanding applications.
+Quartzite can be an extremely durable crushed stone that is suitable for use in the most demanding applications.
 Its soundness and abrasion resistance are superior to most other materials.

 Unfortunately, the same durability that makes quartzite a superior construction material also limits its use.
 Its hardness and toughness cause heavy wear on crushers, screens, truck beds, cutting tools, loaders, tires, tracks, drill bits, and other equipment.
 As a result, the use of quartzite is mainly limited to geographic areas where other aggregates are not available.

 Quartzite is valued as a raw material because of its high silica content.
 A few unusual deposits have a silica content of over 98%.
 These are mined and used to manufacture glass, ferrosilicon, manganese ferrosilicon, silicon metal, silicon carbide, and other materials.